open-telemetry/opentelemetry.io/content/en/blog/2024/target-allocator-troubleshooting/index.md

 - a port named `prom`, `py-client-port`, _or_ `py-server-port`

-So for example, the `Service` resource below would get picked up by the `ServiceMonitor`, because it matchces the above criteria:
+So for example, the `Service` resource below would get picked up by the `ServiceMonitor`, because it matches the above criteria:

 ```yaml
 apiVersion: v1